jfcloutier/ev3/README.md

 * You will need a [Lego Mindstorms EV3 kit](http://www.lego.com/en-us/mindstorms/)
 * A micro-SD card with [EV3Dev](http://www.ev3dev.org) on it
-* Some way to communicate with the EV3 brick (Bluetooth or WiFi)
+* Some way to communicate with the EV3 brick (Bluetooth or WiFi - WiFi works on Linux)
 * [Erlang](http://www.erlang.org) and [Elixir](http://http://elixir-lang.org/) installed on both you computer and the EV3

 Go to my [blog](http://jfcloutier.github.io/robotex/) for further instructions, pointers and examples.